Froberg mutiny: Mutiny

-The mutiny broke out on 4 April 1807, while Lieutenant-Colonel Barnes was in Valletta.
-It involved 200 Greeks and Albanians who killed Lieutenant Schwartz, Captain De Wattville, Gunner John Johnstone and a number of privates.
+The mutiny broke out on 4 April 1807 while Lieutenant-Colonel Barnes was in Valletta.
+It involved 200 Greeks and Albanians who killed Lieutenant Schwartz, Captain De Wattville, Gunner John Johnstone, and several privates.
 They also wounded Major Schumelketel and three other officers.
-They removed the British flag and replaced it with the Russian ensign, closed the fort's gates and raised the drawbridge.
+They removed the British flag and replaced it with the Russian ensign, closed the fort's gates, and raised the drawbridge.
 The mutineers took the regimental officers and their families hostage, and forced about 20 British artillerymen to aim the fort's guns and mortars at Valletta.
 The revolt was led by a Greco-Bulgarian named Caro Mitro.

 Some men who had escaped from the fort informed the British of the mutiny.
 The Royal Maltese Regiment and the 39th (Dorsetshire) Regiment of Foot took positions on the glacis of the fort, while the guns of Fort Saint Elmo and Fort Saint Angelo were trained on Ricasoli.
-In a message, the mutineers demanded to be discharged and to be sent home, with money and a pardon from Villettes.
+In a message, the mutineers demanded to be discharged and be sent home, with money and a pardon from Villettes.
 They threatened to open fire on Valletta, but Villettes refused their demands and ordered them to surrender.

 On the second day, more guns were trained towards Ricasoli, but no further action was taken since Villettes intended to starve out the mutineers in a siege.
 A second message from the rebels demanded food and provisions, again threatening to bombard Valletta, but their demands were again ignored.